adiyansahcode/laravel-7-datatables/README.md

     </a>
 </p>

-# Laravel-Crud
+# Laravel-7-Datatables
-simple CRUD project created with laravel v7
+simple CRUD project created with laravel v7 with datatables

 ## Requirements